 Hwy 12, Frisco

-This unique UFO sighting can be found in Frisco off of Highway 12!
-Full of UFO inspired decor and items, this 26-foot wide dwelling is one of the few Futuro homes left in the United States!
+This unique UFO sighting is found in Frisco off of Highway 12!
+Full of UFO inspired decor and items, the 26-foot wide dwelling is one of the few Futuro homes left in the United States!
 Because it is not up to code, you can’t enter it to visit but you can definitley pose in front of this ornamental structure for a great photo.
 The Futuro House is a strange sight to see but definitely a gem on the Outer Banks!

 Full Moon Restaurant + Lost Colony Brewery

-Full Moon Cafe, The Lost Colony Brewery, or The Full Moon Brewery – whatever you call it, there’s no denying that there is great food and great, craft beer to be had at this Manteo eatery!
-Opened in 1995 initially as a restaurant, Full Moon Cafe doubled as a brewery in 2011 and continues to make uniquely crafted beer and amazing food.
+Full Moon Cafe, The Lost Colony Brewery, or The Full Moon Brewery – the restaurant of many names.
+Whatever you call it, there’s no denying that there is great food and great, craft beer to be had at this Manteo eatery!
+Initially opened in 1995 as a restaurant, Full Moon Cafe doubled as a brewery in 2011 and continues to make uniquely crafted beer and amazing food.
 “We are the home town restaurant where first dates, prom dates, wedding proposals, family gatherings, showers, and birthdays, have taken place for 22 years,” which is why Full Moon has earned it’s spot as a hidden Outer Banks gem!

 Windsurfers from all over the world come to Canadian Hole to windsurf during the spring and summer months.
-If you’re not an avid windsurfer, Canadian Hole is still a really cool place to go and watch windsurfers sail over the sound with their colorful kites!
-The area is also ideal for families with young children because of the shallow waters and lack of waves!
+However, if you’re not an avid windsurfer, Canadian Hole is still a really cool place to go and watch windsurfers sail over the sound with their colorful kites!
+Additionally, the area is ideal for families with young children because of the shallow waters and lack of waves!

 Monument To A Century of Flight